Black Is King: Development

 In July 2019, after the release of the music video for "Spirit", Beyoncé wanted to release more visuals for The Lion King: The Gift.
 At first, she intended to produce a clip for "Already", with them shooting in her backyard in The Hamptons.
 She then intended to shoot one-minute clips for some of the songs and make a 15-minute short film.
 The scope of the project then widened into creating full-length videos for each song, and her idea later snowballed into a very large production.When voicing the character of Nala in The Lion King (2019), Beyoncé delved into the history of the film and its story.
 She learnt about Solomon Linda, the South African composer of the song "Mbube" who received no credit or royalties from the song being used as "The Lion Sleeps Tonight" in the original The Lion King.
 This angered Beyoncé and she left the studio pledging to create a full-length film that would tell the real story with the help of actual Africans instead of using lions and animation, and show the regalness and beauty of Africans before colonialism and slavery erased their past.
 "Mbube", credited to Linda, is the only original The Lion King song included in Black Is King.

-In her cover story for the December 2020 edition of British Vogue, Beyoncé explained what inspired her when developing the film, saying:I was also deeply inspired by my trip to South Africa with my family.
-And, after having my son, Sir Carter, I felt it was important to uplift and praise our boys and to assure that they grow up with enough films, children's books and music that promote emotional intelligence, self-value and our rich history.To research for the film, Beyoncé described how she "spent a lot of time exploring and absorbing the lessons of past generations and the rich history of different African customs".
+In her cover story for the December 2020 edition of British Vogue, Beyoncé explained what inspired her when developing the film, saying:

+To research for the film, Beyoncé described how she "spent a lot of time exploring and absorbing the lessons of past generations and the rich history of different African customs".
 The trailer shows Beyoncé reading from the 1971 book Black Gods and Kings, written by American art-historian Robert Farris Thompson to record the art history of the Yoruba people of southwestern Nigeria.
 Beyoncé collected picture references of African cultural practices for different aspects of the production such as hair and make-up.
 Director Ibra Ake described Beyoncé as "a scholar" who wanted to learn about and discuss the meaning and history behind every detail that would be included in the film.